concept of market

 In India, we have all sorts of markets, from local street markets to huge ones like the stock market.
 Let’s break it down:

-1. Street Markets: You can easily find a colorful market in your neighborhood in India.
+1. Street Markets: You can easily find colorful markets in your neighborhood in India.
 Vendors sell fresh fruits, vegetables, clothes, and other goods.
 When you buy some fruits or a new pair of shoes here, you participate in a small-scale market.
 The prices often depend on supply and demand.
 For instance, sweets might be pricier during festivals because more people want them.

 3. Stock Market: It is like a giant marketplace for buying and selling tiny pieces of ownership in big companies.
 For instance, if you buy shares in Tata Motors, you own a small part of the company.
 Stock exchange market